MaStatLab/DTMM/README.md

 DTMM: Dirichlet-tree Multinomial Mixtures for clustering microbiome compositions
 ================================================================================

 Perform unsupervised clustering of amplicon sequencing data in microbiome studies with the Dirichlet-tree Multinomial Mixtures.
-For more information, see Mao and Ma.
-(2020).
+For more information, see Mao and Ma (2020).

 ### Install
 The package can be installed on Linux and Mac using `devtools`: